GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/local-variables.md

 ## Use local variable as a loop index

 A local variable can be used to keep track of the current repetition number in a [repeat loop](/gdevelop5/events/repeat).
-For instance, the following events creates a row of 8 platforms.
+For instance, the following events create a row of 8 platforms.

 ![](local-variable-outside-the-loop.png)

 Local variables can also be used within a loop, but in this case its value is reset at every repetition.
-For instance, the following events creates 8 platforms overlapping each other.
+For instance, the following events create 8 platforms overlapping each other.

 ![](local-variable-inside-the-loop.png)